T876/startup/README.md

 - **DB/Login** - I will store info related to users, their image libraries, and their liked images in the DB.
 I will also store all of the image URLs for the Gallery here.
 - **WebSocket** - As a user likes an image, that like will update in real-time for all the other users on images that they are viewing
 - **React** - Use the react framework for final application

+## HTML deliverable

+My application structure has been built using HTML

+- **HTML pages** - 5 HTML pages that will be the login and account creation system, image gallery and personal image library pages.
+- **Links** - Links between all the pages containing the functionality for the site are in the header to each page.
+Link to the 'create account' flow is tied to the 'create account' button in index.html
+- **Text** - Each image and spots to like the images are represented by short descriptions of the names and number of likes.
+A good example is the gallery.html page.
+- **Images** - Right now I'm using 'img_placeholder.png' (See gallery.html and my-library.html) as a placeholder for all the images in my website.
+I've got an S3 bucket set up to store and retrieve the images eventually.
+- **DB/Login** - I have a username, password box, and submit button for login (index.html).
+User data, including a collection of URLs for the images on the my-library.html page are going to be stored on my DB.
+- **3rd party service/API** - I plan to use a 3rd party service for email validation in the 'account confirmation' page.
+- **WebSocket** - The likes on the images on the 'gallery.html' page will use a websocket to update in real-time